Support

 SWH is currently working to adopt new structures and recommendations established by Birmingham City Council.

-We hope in the near future to have fully implemented 'The Resident Charter' and to have successfully obtained the new Quality Standards Award.
+We have adopted 'The Resident Charter' and are working towards the Quality Standards Award.

 SWH fully supports BCC as they seek to reform and restructure the Exempt Supported Accommodation sector of housing provision.